 Who doesn’t appreciate having hand sanitizer “on hand?” (pun intended, ha).
 Armed with a cricut machine, we cut out these adorable lambs on yellow paper.
-We then used a cuttlebug to give the little lamb texture.
-We finished it off with grey card stock and a giant craft punch out for the scalloped flower background.

 Using grey organza ribbon, I tied a bow around the neck of the hand sanitizer bottle.
 Voila!
 An adorable, gender-neutral baby shower favor!

 Aren’t they adorable displayed in this beautiful glass apothecary jar?

 My incredible co-host was so gracious to offer up her gorgeous home.
 It was so fun decorating her house with simple decorations that were classic and cute!
 These tissue paper pom balls were found at Hobby Lobby.

 Using a tutorial I found on how to string up balloons in a line, we decided to accent the windows with balloons.